Start9Labs/documentation/site/source/support/faq/umbrel-compare.rst

   :depth: 2
   :local:

-By popular demand, Start9 has provided a brief compare/contrast between StartOS and Umbrel.
+By popular demand, Start9 has provided a brief comparison between StartOS and Umbrel.

 How are they similar?
 ---------------------